Disvster/fdf/misc/to-do.md

 ## 14/11/2025

-- [ ] BONUS: list are implemented but hooks are not working and there are two windows being opened
+- [X] BONUS: list are implemented but hooks are not working properly,  ~~and there are two windows being opened~~

 ## 12/11/2025